Andrea Pirlo famously admitted to spending the afternoon playing video games before winning the 2006 World Cup in Berlin.

 Case in point – the El Tornado.
 A new skill move for FIFA 18 which sees a player drag the ball back, spin around and volley it.

 Cristiano Ronaldo.
-Antoine Griezmann, Dele Alli and Roberto Carlos are the only four players who can do it.
+Antoine Griezmann, Dele Alli, Roberto Carlos and, recently Yannick Bolasie, are the only players who can pull it off.

 However, EA Sports has said that if a player pulls it off in real life, they’ll be rewarded with the skill in the game.